 I have two versions of this recipe en direct from the Delaware valley.
 One version was written for inclusion in a fund-raising community cookbook compiled by the Women’s Auxiliary.
 The recipe is quite vague.

 I’m thinking my mother-in-law Margaret was not going to divulge her secret ingredient!
 The other is the handwritten version found tucked away in her personal cookbook.
 It is considerably more detailed in listing specific ingredients and instructions for preparation.

 Unfortunately, Ritter’s® relish is history (much to the chagrin of its devotees) but just this past weekend, I came up with a “tastes almost like it” culinary rendition of my husband’s favorite meal from back in the 50’s and 60’s.

 It’s just one of the many Pennsylvania Dutch recipes I’ve learned to prepare.
 There is a moral to this story.
 Don’t go looking for a unique ingredient such as Ritter’s® green tomato relish at the last minute.

 After scanning the condiment aisles of all our Woodbridge, Virginia neighborhood supermarkets à la recherche of the elusive green tomato relish – any tomato relish for that matter – it quickly became obvious that the beef barbecue was going to be prepared without that specific ingredient.

 So… why not turn this into a challenge to figure out how to recreate the taste?
 Here is the original recipe, complete with ingredients and instructions.

 Homemade condiments – that’s what happens when you can’t find the green tomatoes!
-Needless to say, we were not going to find any green tomatoes (I considered using salsa verde however tomatillos would veer towards a south of the border flavor) but barring cucumbers, the two other principal ingredients found in most relishes are green peppers and onions.
+Needless to say, we were not going to find any green tomatoes (I considered using Salsa Verde however, tomatillos would veer towards “south of the border” flavor) but barring cucumbers, the two other principal ingredients found in most relishes are green peppers and onions.
 To save time, I purchased:

-From now on, I will be keeping an eye out for green tomatoes at our local farmer’s markets and other fruit and vegetable road stands in the “Valley”; While nothing will replace Ritter’s® original relish, Efsitz gave us express permission to share a recipe for a homemade version of the original recipe.
+From now on, I will be keeping an eye out for green tomatoes at our local Farmer’s Markets and other fruit and vegetable road stands in the “Valley”; While nothing will replace Ritter’s® original relish, Efsitz gave us express permission to share a recipe for a homemade version of the original recipe.

-- 1 1/4 lb sweet peppers (red & green) w/ seeds
+- 1.25 lbs sweet peppers (red and green) with seeds

 - 2/3 cup coarse sea salt (for draining)

-- 2 cup cider vinegar
+- 2 cups cider vinegar